A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Introduction

 where $\beta_i$ are the (mass-independent) beta functions for the gauge couplings $g_i$.
-In conformal theories where $\beta_i = 0$, the anomaly vanishes.\\ The general expression of the conformal anomaly appears in computations of the $TTT$ (3-graviton vertex), which are available for Abelian theories \cite{Coriano:2017mux,Coriano:2018bsy}, defining free field theory realizations of gauge theories in their conformal phase at $d=4$.
-In this case they realize, for massless fermions, the conformal solutions found in \cite{Bzowski:2018fql,Bzowski:2013sza} \cite{Osborn:1993cr}.
-The inclusion of extra sectors, with scalars and vectors, realize the general conformal solution for the complete correlator, with open indices. \\ The two terms on the right-hand side of Eq.~\eqref{traceid1} can be identified explicitly.
-The first term comes from functional derivatives of $\mathcal A$, while the second arises from the explicit insertion of $T^\mu_\mu$ into the correlator.
-Their difference captures the purely anomalous contribution and allows one to isolate $\mathcal A$ through \beq \mathcal A^{\alpha\beta}(z) = \Gamma^{\alpha\beta}(z,x,y) - \left\langle T^\mu_\mu(z) J^{\alpha}(x) J'^{\beta}(y) \right\rangle. \eeq This distinction is essential for extracting the true quantum anomaly from the stress-energy tensor's trace.\\ Beyond the anomalous term, the full dilaton–gauge–gauge vertex, defined by coupling a scalar (dilaton) field $\rho$ to $\Gamma$, includes additional structure, captured by two form factors $\Sigma^{\alpha\beta}$ and $\Delta^{\alpha\beta}$, associated with loop effects from virtual fermions, gauge bosons, and scalars (including Higgs and Goldstone modes).
-The complete expression in momentum space for a flat metric is \cite{2013JHEP...06..077C}
+In conformal theories where $\beta_i = 0$, the anomaly vanishes.
+The corresponding $\beta_i$ are just proportional to the number of fermions and scalars propagating in the virtual corrections, and coupled to the different Abelian gauge fields $A_\mu^{(i)}$.
+We recall that the QCD action, as any non Abelian gauge theory at $d=4$, is conformally invariant at the level of its classical action for massless quarks, before any gauge fixing. \\ We recall that a more general expression of the conformal anomaly, which involves not only the gauge-invariant background term $F^2$ but also other geometric invariants such as the square of the Weyl tensor and the Gauss--Bonnet term, is encoded in the $TTT$ (three-graviton) vertex, explicitly derived at least in the Abelian case~\cite{Coriano:2017mux,Coriano:2018bsy}.
+The most general conformal solution of this correlator can be obtained directly from free field theory, provided one allows for arbitrary numbers of massless scalars ($n_s$), massless fermions ($n_f$), and spin-one gauge fields ($n_V$) circulating in the loop corrections.
+The conformal solutions obtained in~\cite{Bzowski:2018fql,Bzowski:2013sza,Osborn:1993cr} are fully consistent with this perspective.
+In fact, the general solution to the conformal constraints for this correlator can be parameterized in terms of these independent constants, which correspond to the multiplicities introduced as constants of integration in the conformal Ward identities.\\ The two terms on the right-hand side of Eq.~\eqref{traceid1} can be identified explicitly.
+The first term comes from functional derivatives of $\mathcal A$, the genuine anomaly contribution, while the second arises from the explicit insertion of $T^\mu_\mu$ into the correlator.
+Their difference captures the purely anomalous contribution and allows one to isolate $\mathcal A$ through \beq \mathcal A^{\alpha\beta a b}(z) = \Gamma^{\alpha\beta a b}(z,x,y) - \left\langle T^\mu_\mu(z) J^{ a \alpha}(x) J^{ b \beta}(y) \right\rangle. \eeq This distinction is essential for extracting the true quantum anomaly from the stress-energy tensor's trace.\\ Beyond the anomalous term, the full dilaton–gauge–gauge vertex, defined by coupling a scalar (dilaton) field $\rho$ to $\Gamma^{\a\b a b}$, includes additional structure, captured by two form factors $\Sigma^{\alpha\beta a b}$ and $\Delta^{\alpha\beta a b}$ in the Standard Model, associated with loop effects from virtual fermions, gauge bosons, and scalars (including Higgs and Goldstone modes).
+The full momentum-space expression of $\Gamma^{\alpha\beta ab}$ can be derived by embedding the Standard Model Lagrangian in curved spacetime, performing functional variations with respect to the external metric and gauge fields, and subsequently taking the flat-space limit~\cite{2013JHEP...06..077C}.
+One then obtains

 with